Cy5er/Portfolio/Advanced Probabilistic Methods Assignments/Assignment 6/README.md

 2. **Convergence Trends**
    - Mean estimates (\(\mathbb{E}[\tau], \mathbb{E}[\theta]\)) shift closer to the true values over iterations.
    - Mixture components become sharper or narrower as inference pinpoints each mode.

-Through these steps, we gain practical insights into **finite mixture** modeling and how **variational inference** can iteratively refine our posterior approximations toward multi-modal data distributions.